Degree conditions forcing directed cycles: Notation and Preliminaries

 For a fixed graph $F$, we say that a graph $G$ is $F$-free if $G$ has no (not necessarily induced) subgraph isomorphic to $F$.
 More generally, if $\cF$ is a fixed family of graphs, we say that $G$ is $\cF$-free if $G$ is $F$-free for every $F \in \cF$.

-One of the most important and powerful results in graph theory is the \emph{Regularity Lemma} introduced in 1976 by Szemer\'edi~\cite{Sem78}; see also~\cites{KSSS02,RoS10} for excellent surveys on the topic.
+One of the most important and powerful results in graph theory is the \emph{Regularity Lemma} introduced in~1976 by Szemer\'edi~\cite{Sem78}; see also~\cites{KSSS02,RoS10} for excellent surveys on the topic.
 A well known application of the regularity method is the so-called \emph{Removal Lemma}~\cite{EFR86}.
-Here we state its degree-form for oriented graphs, which can be derived, e.g., using the regularity lemma for directed graphs of Alon and Shapira~\cite{AloS04}. \begin{prop} Fix an $\ell$-vertex graph $F$.
-If an $n$-vertex graph $G$ contains $o(n^\ell)$ copies of~$F$, then $G$ contains an $F$-free subgraph $H$ with $|E(G)| - o(n^2)$ edges.
-Moreover, one can remove $o(n)$ vertices from $H$ to get an $F$-free $H' \subseteq G$ with $\delta^\pm(H') = \delta^\pm(G) - o(n)$. \end{prop}
+Here we state its degree-form for oriented graphs, which can be derived, for example, using the regularity lemma for directed graphs of Alon and Shapira~\cite{AloS04}. \begin{prop} Fix an $\ell$-vertex oriented graph $F$.
+If an $n$-vertex oriented graph $G$ contains $o(n^\ell)$ copies of~$F$, then $G$ contains an $F$-free subgraph $H$ with $|E(G)| - o(n^2)$ edges.
+Moreover, one can remove $o(n)$ vertices from~$H$ to get an $F$-free $H' \subseteq G$ with $\delta^\pm(H') = \delta^\pm(G) - o(n)$. \end{prop}